Online trend estimation and detection of trend deviations in sub-sewershed time series of SARS-CoV-2 RNA measured in wastewater

 Pros

-• Can specify any model structure
+• Can specify many model structures

 • Separate process variability from observation error